One of the traditional Finnish dishes is a soup dish called Lohikeitto, made by stewing salmon and vegetables.

 Lohikeitto is the Finnish name for the soup, with “lohi” meaning “salmon” and “keitto” meaning “soup.

-The main ingredients are salmon, a Scandinavian specialty, and vegetables such as potatoes, which are a staple food in Scandinavia.
+The main ingredients are salmon, a Scandinavian specialty, and vegetables such as potatoes, a staple food in Scandinavia.

 Milk and herbs are also used to add richness and flavor.